 Sing to the LORD, all the earth.

 Standin' On The Mountain is a powerful story about a church in the future that experiences persecution and emerges as the Church Triumphant.
 The Pastor and Ruth Ann help a young woman named Sylva, who comes to saving faith in Christ and goes on to carry the message of the Gospel to others.
-Through it all you see the heart and the humor of all those involved, as the Church waits expectantly for the return of Christ.
+Through it all, you see the heart and the humor of those involved, as the Church waits expectantly for the return of Christ.